Skip to content

 ai-rulez validate

-This checks: - version is exactly "3.0" - name is present and non-empty - All preset names are valid - File paths are valid
+This checks: - version is "4.0" or "3.0" (for backward compatibility) - name is present and non-empty - All preset names are valid - File paths are valid - MCP server definitions are well-formed

 Programmatic Modification with CRUD Operations